Slip and Fall Lawyer in Grand Junction

 What if the property owner denies fault?

 That’s not unusual.
 Property owners and their insurers often deny responsibility.
 A local slip and fall attorney can gather evidence, speak with witnesses, and counter false or misleading claims.
+They help you know if you have a good slip and fall claim.

 Can I sue if I fell on government property?